asifpathan48/Radar-Detector/README.md

-# Radar Detector with Servo
+# Radar Detector with Servo and Real-time Visualization

-This project implements a radar detector using an ultrasonic sensor and a servo motor.
-The radar detector system is capable of detecting objects in real-time and providing feedback.
-It is Arduino Uno compatible and ideal for applications such as obstacle sensing and security systems.
+This project combines an ultrasonic sensor, servo motor, and Processing software for real-time object detection with visual feedback.
+The radar detector system detects obstacles and displays a red color when an obstacle is detected, and green when no obstacle is present.
+It is Arduino Uno compatible and suitable for obstacle sensing and security applications.

 ## Features
 - Real-time object detection using ultrasonic sensor
 - Servo motor for directional scanning
+- Visual feedback using Processing software
+- Red color indication for detected obstacles, green for no obstacles
 - Adjustable sensitivity for various environments
 - Easy integration with Arduino Uno
-- Suitable for obstacle detection and security applications

 ## Components
 - Arduino Uno